 Code developed by our group members

-The binary_c and binary_grid codes together form a state-of-the-art software framework for the evolution of single and binary stars, nucleosynthesis studies and stellar population calculations.
+The binary_c and binary_c-python codes together form a state-of-the-art software framework for the evolution of single and binary stars, nucleosynthesis studies and stellar population calculations.
 You can download binary_c at its Surrey gitlab page or its gitlab.com mirror.
 Binary_c-python has its own Surrey gitlab page, a gitlab.com mirror and can be installed with pip3 from its PyPi mirror.

 EMACSS (Evolve Me a Cluster of StarS)

 EMACSS is a rapid clusters evolution code developed by Poul Alexander (Cambridge) and Mark Gieles.
 Take a look at the accompanying papers:

 LIMEPY is a python base code to solve a general class of lowered isothermal model, including Michie (1963) King (1966) and Wilson (1975), including radial anisotropy and multi-mass systems (Gieles and Zocchi, ArXiv 1508.02120)

 Libmemoize provides a wrapper around C functions to memoize them, i.e. only call them once for a given set of parameters.
 If you are running a function which is expensive, gives a unique result result for a given set of input parameters (i.e. is "pure"), then libmemoize may speed up your program.
 Download from the Surrey git server.